 - Knowledge of national and local healthcare delivery systems and how they impact patient care and professional practice

-- The fellowship’s primary focus will center on the management and treatment of breast, lung, prostate and colon cancers in addition to several rare forms of tumors, including sarcomas.
-Exposure to leukemias and lymphomas will occur as part of the Stem Cell Transplant Unit training.
+- The fellowship’s primary focus will center on the management and treatment of breast, lung, prostate and colon cancers in addition to several rare forms of tumors, including sarcomas and chronic leukemia and lymphomas.
+Exposure to malignant hematology will occur as part of the Stem Cell Transplant Unit training.

-- Fellows may choose from program electives in the areas of radiation oncology, gastrointestinal oncology, pulmonary oncology, interventional radiology and palliative care.
+- Fellows may choose from program electives in the areas of radiation oncology, gastrointestinal oncology, interventional radiology, pain management, pathology and palliative care.
 Research opportunities will be integrated into the fellowship curriculum, including instruction on research methods as well as participation in research and clinical trials.

 - Additional opportunities and exposure can be customized and incorporated into the program based on the interest of the fellow.

-- Osteopathic applicants must have completed an ACGME or AOA Internal Medicine Residency program and be board eligible prior to entrance into the fellowship program.
+- Applicants must have completed an ACGME or AOA Internal Medicine Residency program and be board eligible prior to entrance into the fellowship program.

 Applying for the CTCA Medical Oncology Fellowship